hadeeladnan125-prog/conformation-dynamics-simulator/README.md

 ## 📊 Model Benchmarking & Analytical Validation

-To evaluate the numerical consistency of the spatial simulation, the ensemble mean trajectory ($N=20$ Monte Carlo runs) is benchmarked against the analytical solution of the deterministic **Mean-Field Logistic Equation**:
+To evaluate the numerical consistency of the spatial simulation, the ensemble mean trajectory ($N=20$ Monte Carlo runs) is fitted against the analytical solution of the deterministic **Mean-Field Logistic Equation**:

 $$\frac{dS}{dt} = k \cdot S \left(1 - \frac{S}{N_{\text{total}}}\right)$$

 ![Propagation Dynamics vs Analytical Fit](propagation_dynamics%20(2).png)

+### 🔬 Key Physical Findings:
-As shown in the plot above, the spatial lattice dynamics are **highly consistent with** the theoretical sigmoidal curve ($R^2 > 0.99$), demonstrating strong internal consistency between the stochastic lattice rules and mean-field thermodynamic expectations.
+1. **Model Fit & Consistency:** The spatial lattice dynamics show excellent alignment with the theoretical sigmoidal curve ($R^2 = 0.9993$), confirming internal consistency between the stochastic rules and deterministic mean-field predictions.
+2. **Propagation Regime:** At $k_{\text{cat}} = 1.5 \times 10^{18}$, the system operates in a **near-deterministic propagation regime**, where conformational transition is virtually guaranteed upon contact with a misfolded neighbor.

+> *Note on Stochastic Dynamics: Reducing $k_{\text{cat}}$ by 2–3 orders of magnitude shifts the system into a fluctuation-dominated regime, revealing true microscopic stochasticity and delayed nucleation dynamics.*

 ---